Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Dragon Turtle.md

 - monster/environment/underwater
 - monster/size/gargantuan
 - monster/type/dragon
-statblock: inline
+aliases: ["Dragon Turtle"]
 ---
 # Dragon Turtle
 *Source: Monster Manual p.
-119, Princes of the Apocalypse, Tomb of Annihilation, Ghosts of Saltmarsh, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Candlekeep Mysteries, Journeys through the Radiant Citadel*
+119. Available in the SRD.*

 Dragon turtles are among the most fearsome creatures of the oceans.
 As large and voracious as the oldest of its land-based dragon kin, a dragon turtle strikes with its deadly jaws, steaming breath, and crushing tail.